tegacodes/Dark-Ecology-Studio/work-reading-schedule.md

 ##9.
 31st Oct
 *Reading due:*
-* Timothy Morton, 2014, The Ecological Thought.
-Excerpts.
+* Timothy Morton, 2014, The Ecological Thought. (on the Moodle).
 Supplementary:
 * Tim Morton lecture.
 [Ecological Awareness 101.](https://archive.org/details/140204001)
+* Introduction to environmental sensing and interface.

 ##10.
 7th Nov
 * Muecke, Stephen.
 What the cassowary does not need to know.
 Australian Humanities Review, 2006.
 * Stone, Christopher D. Should Trees Have Standing--Toward Legal Rights for Natural Objects.
 1972.
+Tutorial:
+* Environmental Sensing workshop 1.
+* Introducing the Particle + p5js

 *Reporting back on:*

-* Topic literature review presentations.
+* Topic/research review for final projects.

 ##11.
 14th Nov
 * Bratton, Benjamin H. and Jeremijenko, Natalie.
 Suspicious images, latent interfaces.
 Architectural League of New York, 2008.
+Tutorial:
+* Environmental Sensing workshop 2.
+* Introducing the Particle + p5js

 ##12.
 21st Nov
+No Class - Thanksgiving.

+##13.
+28th Nov
 * Potter, Emily.
 "Climate change and the problem of representation."
 (2009).

-##13.
-28th Nov
-* All Watched Over by Machines of Loving Grace - Episode 2 - [The Use and Abuse of Vegetational Concepts](https://vimeo.com/groups/96331/videos/80799352)

 ##14.
 5th Dec
-Make up class if needed.
+* All Watched Over by Machines of Loving Grace - Episode 2 - [The Use and Abuse of Vegetational Concepts](https://vimeo.com/groups/96331/videos/80799352)

 ## 12th Dec
 Final projects due.